 What are the main disadvantages of Holafly?

-The primary disadvantages of Holafly are that it's data-only (no traditional calls or SMS), hotspot usage is limited to 500MB/day on most destination plans, speeds can be reduced under fair use policies after heavy usage, and pricing is higher than capped-data competitors.
-Despite these limitations, Holafly's unlimited data, wide coverage across 200+ destinations, and strong customer support make it the top choice for most international travelers.
-Use code ADAMANDLINDS at Holafly for 5% off.
+The primary disadvantages are that it's data-only (no traditional calls or SMS), hotspot is capped at 500MB/day on most destination plans, speeds can reduce under fair use policies after heavy usage, and pricing is higher than capped-data competitors.
+Despite this, Holafly's unlimited data, 200+ destination coverage, and strong support make it the top choice for most international travelers.
+Use code ADAMANDLINDS at checkout for 5% off.

 Is Holafly reliable for international travel?

-Yes, Holafly is a reliable eSIM provider with a 4.6/5 Trustpilot rating across 78,000+ reviews and over 15 million users worldwide.
-The company partners with major local carriers in each destination (like NTT Docomo in Japan and Telcel in Mexico), providing strong 4G/LTE and 5G coverage in urban areas and popular tourist destinations.
-We've used Holafly across 20+ countries during nearly four years of full-time travel with consistently good results.
+Yes.
+Holafly holds a 4.6/5 Trustpilot rating across 78,000+ reviews and has served over 15 million users worldwide.
+They partner with major local carriers in each destination — NTT Docomo in Japan, Telcel in Mexico — providing solid 4G/LTE and 5G coverage in urban areas and popular tourist spots.
+We've used Holafly across 20+ countries over nearly four years of full-time travel with consistently good results.

 Why is my Holafly eSIM not working?

-The most common reason a Holafly eSIM doesn't work is that data roaming hasn't been enabled.
+The most common cause is data roaming not being enabled.
 Go to your phone's cellular settings, select your Holafly eSIM line, and turn on data roaming.
-Other common fixes include toggling airplane mode on and off, restarting your phone, ensuring the Holafly line is set as your primary data source, and confirming your device is unlocked and eSIM-compatible.
-Never delete the eSIM, as the QR code is single-use.
+Other fixes include toggling airplane mode, restarting your phone, confirming Holafly is set as your primary data line, and checking your device is unlocked and eSIM-compatible.
+Never delete the eSIM profile — the QR code is single-use and can't be reinstalled.

 Why is my eSIM service so slow?

-Slow eSIM speeds are typically caused by network congestion in crowded areas, fair use throttling after heavy data usage, or connection to a suboptimal network band.
-Try toggling airplane mode to force a fresh network connection, manually select a different carrier in your network settings, or reduce data-heavy activities like video streaming.
+Slow speeds are usually caused by network congestion in busy areas, fair use throttling after heavy data consumption, or connection to a suboptimal network band.
+Try toggling airplane mode to force a fresh connection, manually select a different carrier in your network settings, or cut back on data-heavy activities like video streaming.
 In rural or remote areas, slow speeds may simply reflect the local network infrastructure.

 Does Holafly really offer unlimited data?

-Holafly plans provide unlimited data without a hard cap, but they are subject to fair use policies.
-After significant daily data consumption (generally in the 3-5GB+ range in some destinations), the local carrier network may reduce your speeds.
-You won't be cut off from data entirely, but high-bandwidth activities like streaming and video calls may become slower.
-For typical travel usage including maps, messaging, social media, and moderate browsing, unlimited data performs as advertised.
+Holafly plans have no hard data cap, but they're subject to fair use policies.
+After significant daily consumption (generally 3-5GB+ in some destinations), the local carrier may reduce your speeds.
+You won't lose data access entirely, but high-bandwidth activity like streaming may slow down.
+For typical travel use — maps, messaging, social media, moderate browsing — unlimited data performs as advertised.

 Can I use Holafly as a mobile hotspot?

-Yes, most Holafly destination plans support mobile hotspot (tethering) with a daily limit of 500MB.
-For unlimited hotspot data, consider the monthly global unlimited plan at $64.90/month, which includes unlimited hotspot.
+Yes, most destination plans support hotspot with a 500MB/day limit.
+For unlimited hotspot, the monthly global unlimited plan at $64.90/month includes unlimited tethering.
 Use code ADAMANDLINDS for 10% off monthly plans.

 Does Holafly work for phone calls?